 The Riksbank makes forecasts

-First, an assessment is made of economic activity and inflation abroad, with a particular focus on developments in Europe and the United States.
+In the forecasting work prior to a monetary policy decision, the Riksbank begins by making an assessment of economic activity and inflation abroad, with a particular focus on developments in Europe and the United States.
 Developments in the financial markets are then assessed, including the exchange rate and interest rates.
 International price developments and the exchange rate are important determinants since they affect price developments for goods and services imported to Sweden.
-Finally, the Riksbank forecasts economic activity, which is a key determinant of inflation.
+Finally, the Riksbank forecasts economic activity, which is a key determinant of domestic inflation.

 The latest forecasts on economic developments can be found in the Riksbank’s Monetary Policy Report.